 Major Credit cards (Visa, Mastercard)

-We have wetsuits (specially for months from June to November) and snorkeling equipment on board, though some guests sometimes prefer to bring their own to ensure the perfect fit.
+Wetsuites and snorkeling equipment (mask, fins and snorkel) are provided onboard.
+Feel free to bring your own if you'd like!
 Use of snorkeling equipment is complimentary.
-Please read our comprehensive packing list articleReturn to top of page
+Please read our comprehensive packing list article.Return to top of page

 Price includes ALL of the following:

-- Top quality bilingual local guide throughout the cruise
+- Top quality bilingual local guide throughout duration of the cruise

 - Dedicated onboard cruise manager